keith/git-pile/README.md

 2. Always test all of your changes integrated together on the repo's main branch, even if they are submitted as separate pull requests on GitHub
-3. Avoid thrashing ephemeral state such as build caches when switching between different work, addressing code review feedback, etc
+3. Avoid thrashing state such as file time stamps or build caches when switching between different work

 ## Usage